avantassel/airbits/README.md

 CO2 is considered to be minimally toxic by inhalation.
 The primary health effects caused by CO2 are the result of its behavior as a simple asphyxiant.
 A simple asphyxiant is a gas which reduces or displaces the normal oxygen in breathing air.

 Symptoms of mild CO2 exposure may include headache and drowsiness.
-At higher levels,rapid breathing, confusion, increased cardiac output, elevated blood pressure and increased arrhythmias may occur.
+At higher levels, rapid breathing, confusion, increased cardiac output, elevated blood pressure and increased arrhythmias may occur.

 Breathing oxygen depleted air caused by extreme CO2 concentrations can lead to death by suffocation.